Rüdiger Vogler: Collaboration with Wim Wenders

 Vogler is most often recognized for his collaboration with director Wim Wenders.
-In several Wenders films Vogler's character last name is Winter, although Winter's occupation - and first name - changes from film to film.
-Such films include Alice in the Cities, Kings of the Road, Faraway, So Close!, Until the End of the World and Lisbon Story.
-The Wrong Move is the only Wenders film starring Rüdiger Vogler where Vogler's character has a different last name, Wilhelm.
-Most of the Winter characters, as well as the Wilhelm character in The Wrong Move, are film technicians, including a writer (Alice in the Cities), a writer (The Wrong Move), a movie theater repairman (Kings of the Road), and a motion picture sound engineer (Lisbon Story).
+In several of the films they made together, the last name of Vogler's character is Winter, although Winter's occupation—and, sometimes, first name—changes from film to film.
+Such films include Alice in the Cities, Kings of the Road, Until the End of the World, Faraway, So Close!, and Lisbon Story.
+The Wrong Move is the only Wenders film starring Rüdiger Vogler where Vogler's character has a different last name (Wilhelm).
+Most of the Winter characters, as well as the Wilhelm character in The Wrong Move, are film technicians, including a writer (Alice in the Cities and The Wrong Move), a movie theater repairman (Kings of the Road), and a motion picture sound engineer (Lisbon Story).